Ziroxis/BC/README.md

-# Souls Awakening
+# Block Clover
-Minecraft mod based on the anime/manga of the author Tite Kubo called "Bleach".
+Minecraft mod based on the anime/manga of the author Yuki Tabata called "Black Clover".